zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-FAQ.md

 11. How to Reset user oracle  password or if Named Credentials for user oracle are not working
 12. Unable to connect to Enterprise Manager Console
 13. Unable to Select Shape for Creating an instance
+14. While trying to launch the EM instance: "Unable to accept Terms of Use."
-14. Additional information on Oracle Cloud Infrastructure Setup
+15. Additional information on Oracle Cloud Infrastructure Setup

 ### **1. How to Create a SSH key-pair for launching and connecting to an OCI Instance** ###